 Funeral insurance doesn’t have an end date and lasts as long as you do, provided you pay the premiums.
-It is often called burial insurance, final expense insurance, or end-of-life insurance.
+Keep in mind, it is also often called burial insurance, final expense insurance, or end-of-life insurance.

 Funerals can cost upwards of several thousand dollars, so it’s important to plan ahead.
 Otherwise, your loved ones might be stuck paying end-of-life expenses, like burial services.

 Many elderly don’t buy funeral insurance because they think they won’t qualify due to poor health.
 However, these policies are much easier to get compared to traditional life insurance since a medical exam is not involved.
-You can qualify for coverage even if you have a serious illness, although there may be a waiting period on the policy.
+You can qualify for life insurance coverage even if you have a serious illness, although there may be a waiting period on the policy.

 Types of Funeral Insurance